 As noted in the CCR Rules §257.84(b)(5), "If a deficiency or release is identified during an inspection, the owner or operator must remedy the deficiency or release as soon as feasible and prepare documentation detailing the corrective measures taken."
 The previously observed potential deficiency (erosion to the perimeter stormwater conveyance system) was mitigated during the construction of the temporary exposed geomembrane cap as discussed previously in this report.
+The erosion in external conveyances was also mitigated with the application of additional grouted rip rap.
 The temporary cap and drainage improvements appeared to be functioning as designed.
 No structurally significant deficiencies were identified during the inspection.